konekto/gauge/README.md

-# Gauge
+# Gauge's Taiko

-just a prebuild gauge container with some plugins
+just a prebuild gauge container with taiko and some plugins